gabastil/odi-covid-19/readme.md

 <a id='developer'></a>
 ## Developer Files

-These files are open for further changes from any developer who wishes to do so.
+These files are open for further changes from developers.

 <a id='data'></a>
 #### Data